-The City Turns a Blind Eye to the Clear Pattern of Alleged Misconduct that Emerged from Watts and His Crew
+The City Turns a Blind Eye to the Clear Pattern of Alleged Misconduct that Emerged from Watts and His Crew in this paragraph.

-85. Despite all of the evidence that was amassed over the years of a pattern and practice of criminal misconduct by Defendant Officers, the City never undertook its own investigation of the clear pattern that emerged.
+85. Despite all the evidence that was amassed over the years of a pattern and practice of criminal misconduct by Defendant Officers, the City never conducted its own investigation of the clear pattern that emerged.

 ANSWER: Defendant Mohammed objects to the term "misconduct" as argumentative, vague and undefined.
-Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.
+Without waiver, Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained

-86. As City officials were aware, the purpose of the FBI investigation was to investigate and prosecute criminal activity, not to impose discipline and control of the City's Police Department.
+86. As City officials were aware, the purpose of the FBI investigation was to investigate and prosecute criminal activity, not to impose discipline and control of the CPD.